Kazooka503/Django-WebApp/README.md

 ## Bootstrap Styling

-Integrating Bootstrap to work with a Django model forms meant seperating the form out with tags relating to each of it's columns as well ass integrating styling into the form class itself.
+Integrating Bootstrap to work with a Django model forms meant integrating styling into the form class itself.

 ### forms.py